 The brand story is the written culmination of many of the previous items on the list, taking the raw materials developed in previous tasks and shining them to a polished luster.
 New Kind regularly offers a course on how to develop great brand stories, which you can learn more about here.

 Many companies jump quickly to designing a logo early on in the startup process, but we believe the most powerful visual identities are developed once the vision, positioning, and brand story are all fully realized.

 Great visual identities are more than a logo, they are a complete visual system made up of a logo and additional visual brand elements, including colors, typefaces, icon and photography styles, etc.

-To give you a sense for how the process of bringing the vision, positioning, and story of a brand together into a brand identity can work, watch this visual podcast of how New Kind developed the visual identity and logo for Jubala Coffee.
+To give you a sense for how the process of bringing the vision, positioning, and story of a brand together into a brand identity can work, check out the case story for our work with Jubala Coffee.

 10. Articulate your brand voice